nickpascucci/S3P/README.md

 ### Technical Details ###

-An S3P packet consists of a start marker, a length byte, a series of data bytes, and a checksum.
-In order to preserve the uniqueness of the start marker value, any conflicting values in the body of the packet are escaped.
+An S3P packet consists of a start marker, a series of data bytes, a checksum, and a termination marker.
+In order to preserve the uniqueness of the control values, any conflicting values in the body of the packet are escaped.

 An example:

-    [0x56][0x03][0x01][0x02][0x03][0x06]
+    [0x56][0x01][0x02][0x03][0x06][0x65]
     ^0    ^1    ^2    ^3    ^4    ^5

-    0: Start byte
+    0: Start Byte
-    1: Length byte
+    1: Data 1
-    2: Data 1
+    2: Data 2
-    3: Data 2
+    3: Data 3
-    4: Data 3
+    4: Checksum
-    5: Checksum
+    5: Termination Marker

 Escaping is performed by preceding the escaped value with 0x25, and XOR'ing it with 0x20.
 Only two values need to be escaped in this way: